null2264/ziTV/README.md

 It's a personal playlist for my personal usage some link may be broken after a while, my main focus is Indonesia TV Channels and some entertainment channel.
 THIS IPTV MAINLY FOCUSED ON INDONESIAN TV.

 Branch :
-dev : Testing branch where some channel might not working properly
+dev : Testing branch where some channel might not working properly.
 master : A tested branch where only few channel that not working (maybe because of the service is dead)

 Playlists :